-Cheryl – My wife and immediate supervisor!
+Cheryl – My wife, immediate supervisor, & family stuff!

 Cheryl Ann Lotz became Cheryl Walker the eighth of April, 1971.
 Through circumstances she moved up in stature to becoming my immediate supervisor although I am bewildered as to the date of occurrence?